telerik/kendo-ui-core/docs/controls/charts/how-to/pdf-save-chart-with-different-settings.md

 ---
-title: Apply chart settings for exported PDF only
+title: Apply Chart Settings for Exported PDF Only
 page_title: Apply Chart Settings for Exported PDF Only | Kendo UI Charts
 description: "Learn how to apply changes, visible only in the exported PDF."
 slug: howto_apply_settings_for_PDF_only_charts
 ---

-# Apply chart settings for exported PDF only
+# Apply Chart Settings for Exported PDF Only

 The example below demonstrates how to apply changes, visible only in the exported PDF.